jacknpoe/todos_juros/README.md

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.
 After May 29, 2024, less used languages ​​will no longer be supported, even though they have free IDEs.

 Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
+StarLogo Nova does not save to a file, so only the URL is available.

 Languages ​​that will not have the solution, as they do not support the necessary resources: Solidify (does not have floating point numbers), Scratch, CHIP-8, Frege and Gosu (does not have exponentiation), Self, Rexx and Bash (does not have exponentiation of floating point numbers).
 Other languages ​​have other problems, such as being outdated and not running or compiling on current systems.
 Languages that are actually Turing tarpits, like Agda, are ignored.